quintilesims/layer0/docs-src/docs/setup/install.md

     **The procedures in this section must be followed to properly install Layer0 into an existing VPC**

 By default, l0-setup creates a new VPC to place resources.
-However, l0-setup can place resources in an existing VPC if it meets the following conditions:
+However, l0-setup can place resources in an existing VPC if the VPC meets all of the following conditions:

 * Has access to the public internet (through a NAT instance or gateway)
 * Has at least 1 public and 1 private subnet